On phenomenological parametrizations for the luminosity distance of gravitational waves

-Since the first few years after the introduction of GR, interest in MG has been continuously sourced mainly by theoretical arguments, (e.g. \cite{Clifton:2011jh,Koyama:2015vza} for reviews).
+Since the first few years after the introduction of GR, interest in MG has been continuously sourced mainly by theoretical arguments, (e.g. [\citen{Clifton:2011jh,Koyama:2015vza}] for reviews).
 This has led to a plethora of models that address issues such as the nature of dark energy and dark matter or the fate of GR at high energy scales.
-Although the motivations for these models might emerge from diverse scenarios, it turns out that some of their predictions for physical observable can be characterised by a few parameters.
+Although the motivations for these models emerge from diverse scenarios, it turns out that some of their predictions for physical observables can be characterised by a few parameters.
 This feature is exploited, for instance, in the study of post-Newtonian solutions~\cite{Will:2014kxa}, cosmological evolution~\cite{Mukhanov:1990me,Baker:2012zs,Gleyzes:2013ooa}, and inflationary mechanisms~\cite{Cheung:2007st}.
 These parametrized approaches provide a useful tool for testing generic features of MG theories.
-In particular, some parametrizations have been proposed for the study of modifications to the friction term in the gravitational wave equation~\cite{Belgacem:2018lbp, Belgacem:2019pkk}.
+In particular, some parametrizations have been proposed for the study of modifications to the friction term in the gravitational wave equation~\cite{Belgacem:2018lbp, Belgacem:2019pkk, LagosSirens,Matos:2021qne}.

-We analyse the parametrizations proposed in \cite{Belgacem:2019pkk}, and its ability to characterise some models of modified gravity; we remark its strengths and weaknesses and then propose a novel parametrization that fits a wider range of models of modified gravity.
-In order to test these parametrizations we study the parametrizations previously mentioned under a model of quadratic gravity and a Degenerate Higher Order Scalar-tensor Theory (DHOST) gravity scenario. \cite{langlois2018degenerate}
+In this work we analyse the parametrizations proposed by Belgacem et. al.~\cite{Belgacem:2019pkk}.
+We focus on their ability to characterise the predictions of a model within Degenerate Higher Order Scalar-tensor Theories (DHOST) of gravity~ \cite{langlois2018degenerate} and a model of quadratic gravity.
+We remark their strengths and weaknesses and then propose a novel parametrization that fits a wider range of models of modified gravity.